Updated December 2024

 Tracking your email open rate will negatively affect your deliverability.
 Your cold emails are more likely to go to spam if you track your open rate.

-If you track your email open rate, then your emails are more likely to go to the spam folder.
+If you track your email open rate, then your cold emails are more likely to go to the spam folder.

 Article by